The Graduate Center, The City University of New York (CUNY), New York, NY

 Assistant Director of Digital Pedagogy and Scholarship and Faculty Teaching Associate in English, 2015–Present

 Build a community of digital practitioners to advance faculty scholarship and impact student learning experiences.
-Oversee digital pedagogy efforts on campus including developing a student program, running a range of workshops, and collaborating with faculty and students on course design and digital projects.
+2015-2017: Oversee digital pedagogy efforts on campus including running a range of workshops and collaborating with faculty and students on course design and digital projects.
 2017-present: Oversee digital scholarship efforts on campus, supervise all members of L&IT engaged in supporting digital scholarship efforts, manage our $700,000 grant from the Andrew W. Mellon Foundation, develop workflows and reporting structures to grow a sustainable digital scholarship program across the university.

 Bucknell University, Lewisburg, PA

 Develop and run workshops on digital tools and methodologies to meet the needs of faculty and students.
 Co-chair the annual digital scholarship conference.
 Advance goals set forth in the Bucknell University Digital Scholarship Initiative, with the support of a $700,000 grant from the Andrew W. Mellon Foundation.